 Using seawater to make freshwater may seem like a magic solution but as we have seen the economic and environmental costs are high.
 In addition to increased emissions, discharge of high saline brine and cooling water from desalination plants has negative effects on the marine environment.
 It is crucial, therefore, that the country identifies a sustainable desalination solution to meet long-term water needs.

 In Abu Dhabi, Masdar has been give the task of exploring some of the options.
-Most recently, it has launched a pilot programme at Ghantoot to test and develop advanced energy-efficient seawater desalination technologies that can be powered by renewable energy sources at Masdar's pilot project in Ghantoot.
+Currently, four companies are developing and testing advanced energy-efficient seawater desalination technologies that can be powered by renewable energy sources at Masdar's pilot project in Ghantoot.
 These plants are already producing 1,500m3/day of potable water.
 Masdar's engineers will assess the operational efficiency and cost-effectiveness of the plants and will make their final recommendations by 2016.
 The long-term goal of the programme is to have a facility at commercial scale by 2020.
 The advanced RDT (Research, Development, Transformation) project will allow new technologies to be developed faster, leading to accelerated adoption and implementation by local utility service providers.
 The technologies developed by these projects also have the potential to be scaled up and exported to address sustainable access to water around the world

 Stringent new measures are required to rectify the situation.
 EAD is advocating the adoption of a strict water budget to drive more sustainable water use.
 Government entities are already implementing solutions to minimise water use in the agriculture sector and public spaces.
 For example, Abu Dhabi is focussing on planting less water-intensive plants and crops.
 It is also pursuing irrigation methods that aim to reduce water consumption by 40 per cent.
 At the same time, it is increasing local production of fruits and vegetables using protected agriculture that conserves water and electricity.
 The judicious use of recycled wastewater in irrigation of forests and parks is also crucial to this strategy.